iron-software/IronPdfJava.Examples/examples/printing-pdfs/README.md

 ***Based on <https://ironpdf.com/examples/printing-pdfs/>***

-The showcased code snippet highlights the document printing functionality of IronPDF.
+The showcased code snippet illustrates the capability of IronPDF to print documents directly from applications.

-Utilizing the `print` method allows developers to incorporate the printing of operational PDF documents directly into their application's workflow.
-When executed as shown, the `print` method triggers the operating system's print dialog, permitting the user to select various print options such as the printer model, paper dimensions, and the quantity of copies.
+Utilizing the `print` method allows developers to integrate PDF document printing functionality into their application's workflow.
+When this method is executed, as shown in the example above, it will trigger the system's print dialog window.
+This provides end-users the ability to customize various print options including the selection of the printer, determination of paper sizes, and setting the number of copies to be printed.

-For immediate printing with standard settings, opt for the `printWithoutDialog` method instead of the regular `print` method.
+For immediate printing of a PDF document with the system's default settings, the `printWithoutDialog` method can be used instead.
+This bypasses the print dialog and streamlines the printing process, ideal for scenarios where user interaction is not necessary.